dirkschumacher/transduceR/README.md

 # Examples

 ## Transduce
-Take the sum of the first 10 even numbers.
-Does not process the rest of the list.
+Take the sum of the first 10 even numbers but it does iterates through the full list.
-Transduce behaves almost like Reduce.
-However it also takes a transducer.

 ```R
 transducer <- compose(filter(function(x) x %% 2 == 0), take(10))